FreeDSx/LDAP/docs/Server/Configuration.md

 A `ServerOptions` setter that puts the server into read-only replica mode against the given `ReplicaConfig`.
 Client writes are refused and a background daemon keeps the local storage in step with the provider.
-`ServerOptions::forReplica($config)` is a shortcut that constructs the options with this already set.
+`ServerOptions::forReplica($replicaConfig, $storageConfig)` is a shortcut that constructs the options with this already set, taking the replica config and the backend storage config for the local mirror.

 **Default**: `null` (the server is a normal read-write directory).